 Based upon the findings of your biopsy, our dermatologist will recommend one or more treatments for your basal cell carcinoma.

 - Excision is the most common technique used for basal cell carcinoma

 - Mohs surgery is recommended for more challenging cases, such as cancers that have spread deep into the tissues or those on more cosmetically sensitive areas including the face

-- Curettage and electrodessication to carefully scrape away damaged skin
+- Curettage and electrodessication to carefully scrape away the cancerous tissue

 - Radiation for basal cell carcinoma that cannot be cut away from healthy tissue